Odoo Docker Deployment: Production Guide

 Is Docker good for Odoo production?

-Yes, Docker is excellent for production Odoo deployments when configured properly.
-Official Odoo Docker images are maintained and used by thousands of organizations worldwide.
+Yes, Docker works well for production Odoo when configured properly.
+The official Odoo Docker images are maintained by Odoo S.A. and used by thousands of organizations.
 The key is proper configuration of persistent volumes, backups, security settings, and resource limits.
-Docker provides consistency across environments, easy version management, and simplified deployment.
-For mission-critical deployments, consider managed solutions like OEC.sh that handle the operational complexity while giving you the benefits of Docker.
+For production deployments where you don't want to manage the Docker stack yourself, OEC.sh handles the operational side while you keep full control of your infrastructure.

 What's the best Docker image for Odoo?